Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 Thus we have the velocities and the problem is solved. (for more details go to reference [10] Chapter 4.4).
 The implementation of this problem is coded in [this python file](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/python/path_planning_mltp.py) and the results are:

 ![Cubic spline method](https://raw.githubusercontent.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/main/raw_images/cubic%20spline%20method.png)

-#### note from me

-There was a problem with this algorithm in my previous repository that I'm going to explain now.
-My previous employer defined the problem to be something like: we want to go through a lot of different points in space meaning we want to <ins> be precise while being fast </ins>. not taking into account that this problem definition is not valid. this is a trade-off. you either get high speed and low precision, or you get high precision and low speed. if you want both high speed and high precision there will be an unnaturally high jerk at the start. what he was telling me to do was to define a circle with like 1000 points and then make the interpolation between 1000 points. but that's not the true goal of the robot is it? (unless you're making a painter robot or a 3D printer in which case the process is gonna be slow so that the jerk won't cause a problem)

-the goal is to hit certain points. like {(x1, y1, z1), (x2, y2, z2), ... (x10, y10, z10)} something like that. because in each operation we want our robot to move towards the target, pick the target up, move the target, place the target, get back into first position. that's what?
-5 or 6 points to hit? we don't need 1000 constraints.

 #### 2.2.3 - Improved Cubic spline
 ------